Studying the mirror acceleration via kinetic simulations of relativistic plasma turbulence: Introduction

-Here we will perform the first numerical study on the new mirror acceleration mechanism in strongly magnetized turbulence with the Alfven speed close to the speed of light.
+The mirror acceleration is previously studied in nonrelativistic turbulence.
+In this work, we will extend its study to the regime of relativistic turbulence in strongly magnetized plasma with the Alfven speed and the turbulent speed close to the speed of light.
 Such conditions are expected in magnetized astrophysical environments, e.g., accretion flows in active galactic nuclei (AGN), X-ray binaries, etc. \citep[e.g.,][]{nattila2024, Groselj:2023bgy, Fiorillo:2024akm, Lemoine:2024roa}.
-We will adopt the PIC approach and perform a 3D simulation of strongly magnetized electron-position pair plasma with driven turbulent magnetic fluctuations.
-We will analyze the properties of accelerated particles by tracking their trajectories and examining the characteristics expected for mirror acceleration.
-Finally, we will evaluate the mirror acceleration efficiency and discuss its astrophysical implications.
+We will adopt the PIC approach and perform a 3D simulation of a strongly magnetized electron-position pair plasma with driven turbulent magnetic fluctuations.
+This work will also be the first study of Type II acceleration with 3D PIC simulations.
+We will analyze the properties of accelerated particles by tracking their trajectories and statistically examining the characteristics expected for the mirror acceleration.

 We organize this article as follows.
-In Sec.~\ref{sec:mirror}, we briefly review the basic physics of mirror acceleration.
+In Sec.~\ref{sec:mirror}, we briefly review the previous studies on the mirror acceleration.
 In Sec.~\ref{sec:methods}, we describe the numerical setup and methodology of our analysis.
-We present our results in Sec.~\ref{sec:results} and discuss them in Sec.~\ref{sec:discussions}.
+We present our results in Sec.~\ref{sec:results} and discuss them in Sec.~\ref{sec:discussions}, in comparison with other Type I and Type II mechanisms.
 We draw our conclusions in Sec.~\ref{sec:summary}.